Thrive Music: History

-Thrive hit the ground running with the release of the soundtrack album for the most talked about independent film of 1998, Darren Aronofsky’s Pi (Sundance Film Festival Best Director Award Winner), and launching the premiere DJ mix series, Global Underground.
-The upstart label immediately had in its roster some of the most up and coming artists in electronic music, including Paul Oakenfold and Deep Dish.
+Thrive had early success in 1998 with the release of the soundtrack album for Darren Aronofsky’s Pi, and launching the premiere DJ mix series, Global Underground.
+The label immediately had Paul Oakenfold and Deep Dish in its roster.

 Thrive Records distributed Oakenfold’s label Perfecto Records for a decade.
 Paul Oakenfold received a 2006 Grammy nomination for his Thrive Records album, Creamfields (2006).

 Deep Dish delivered their most successful and Grammy nominated album, George Is On (2005), during their time at Thrive Records.
-George Is On spun Deep Dish’s biggest selling singles, "Flashdance", "Say Hello", and their collaboration with Stevie Nicks on a dance version of the Fleetwood Mac classic, "Dreams".
 Thrive Records' artist roster has included the critically acclaimed Roni Size, A-Trak, former Underworld member Darren Emerson, Mark Ronson, Duck Sauce, Sander Kleinenberg, Josh Wink, Ferry Corsten, and Steve Aoki.
 The Thrive/Dim Mak single, "I’m In The House" featuring will.i.am, was Aoki's only American Top 40 radio crossover single until 2017.

 The genre defining debut albums from Steve Aoki, Pillow Face and His Airplane Chronicles (2008), and A-Trak's Infinity+1 (2009), were both released by Thrive Records.

 Thrive Records was active in the film soundtrack arena.
-In addition to Pi, Thrive Records released the soundtrack albums for the Oscar nominated and highly acclaimed Christopher Nolan film, Memento, the groundbreaking Requiem For a Dream directed by Darren Aronofsky.
+In addition to Pi, Thrive Records released the soundtrack albums for the Oscar nominated Christopher Nolan film, Memento, and Requiem For a Dream directed by Darren Aronofsky.

 Thrive Records dabbled in alternative music after signing Foo Fighter's drummer, Taylor Hawkins, and his solo band, The Coattail Riders.

 The label was home to many of today's top EDM executives including former Thrive Records GM Lee Kurisu (Dim Mak Records President), and A&R executives Peter Torres and David Dann (Mind of a Genius Records GM, and Founder).

 Thrive Pictures was the film and television division for Thrive Records run by Hollywood film executive Bryan Brucks.